The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 Sub-Standard Care Means Abortions Are Not Safe

-The argument of providing “safe” abortions for women cannot be reconciled with the description of sub-standard operating conditions and arguing against a standard of care surgical center regulations for abortion clinics.
+The argument for “safe” abortions for women cannot reconcile with the description of sub-standard operating conditions.
+Arguing against a standard of care surgical center regulations for abortion clinics.

-Claiming abortion clinics use no PPE while simultaneously asking for PPE donations simply speaks for itself.
+Claiming abortion clinics use no PPE while simultaneously asking for PPE donations speaks for itself.

-If human life is worth fighting for, worth protecting, then let’s get about the hard business of discussing the real issues of when does a baby becomes a life?
+If human life is worth fighting for and protecting, then let’s discuss the real issues of when a baby becomes a life.

 Our Country Has Chosen Disaster Medicine

-Other countries have had to face the hard reality of practicing “disaster medicine.”
+Other countries have faced the complex reality of practicing “disaster medicine.”
 Our country has chosen to do the same.

-We have chosen to implement radical and unprecedented measures to protect the masses, especially the elder and the ill.
+We have implemented radical and unprecedented measures to protect the masses, especially the elderly and the ill.

-And we have simultaneously chosen to sacrifice the unborn to abortion, even going so far to giving preferential privilege to the abortion industry to ignore the laws of our land during this time of crisis.
+And we have simultaneously chosen to sacrifice the unborn to abortion, even going so far as to give preferential privilege to the abortion industry to ignore the laws of our land during this time of crisis.

 This only makes sense if, for some reason, you see no life in a baby still carried in the womb.